 Is nothing finished?

-Faith Puelston, Germany
+by Faith Puelston, Germany

 Approaching a blank sheet of paper, a canvas, a lump of clay or piece of rock is much like birth and rebirth.
 Recycling, recreating and hopefully, achieving whatever target we have set ourselves by whatever means are available.
 I personally often get really “bogged down” in the quest for something permanently illusive — perfection?
 I don’t stop trying.
 My own dilemma is how to define what it is I am searching for.
 Why do I need a definition?
 Why do I need to make excuses for the imperfection of what I have managed to achieve?
 I find myself saying: “Oh, it isn’t finished yet” to people who see something I have painted, even if I secretly think it is.
 I suppose it’s much like saying: “Don’t murder my unborn child!”
 It seems to me that nothing of mine is finished.
 Conflict, Correction, Criticism, Conquest.
 Does that put it in a nutshell?
 I experience great familiarity with the first three Cs, and great respect for the fourth.

-P R Pitt, UK
+by P R Pitt, UK

 I’m glad you finally mentioned that the deeper, more important questions should be asked.
 So many artists these days are blindly roaring along making light-weight kitch for the decorator market.
 Also, so much of what we call ‘modern’ is bereft of any lasting significance.
 The pretty picture school is hardly any better.
 Artists need to go to a bit of trouble to figure out what they are doing.
 From your quotations pages: “What are you?
 What am I?
 Those are the questions that constantly persecute and torment me and perhaps also play some part in my art.”
 (Max Beckmann)

-Hans Younger, Austria
+by Hans Younger, Austria

 Georges Braque said that every painting ought to have something disturbing in it.
 He also said that any work of art without that quality was not a work of art.
 It’s my opinion that a percentage of art should at least try to challenge the comfort and complacency of middle-class existence, the power mongers and the status quo.
 Artists are supposed to be the eyes and ears of a civilization, and many who could do better are abdicating.

 It’s wonderful to be in a profession where there are many right answers.
-If all art performances were to be judged by a panel of experts, and gold, silver and bronze were to be awarded by an averaging vote—our lives would be in ruin.
+If all art performances were to be judged by a panel of experts, and gold, silver and bronze were to be awarded by an averaging vote — our lives would be in ruin.
 Happiness in the visual arts exists because it’s a free-for-all, and those with the most natural talent, quality work-habits and chutzpah are the winners.